Genymobile/gnirehtet/DEVELOP.md

 to the other side, without any splitting or merging (datagram boundaries must be preserved for UDP).

-Since UDP is not a connected protocol, [`SelectorAlarm`] wake up the selector once per minute to clean expired (in practice, unused for more than 2 minutes) UDP connections.
+Since UDP is not a connected protocol, the selector wakes up once per minute (using a timeout) to clean expired (in practice, unused for more than 2 minutes) UDP connections.

 [`DatagramChannel`]: relay-java/src/main/java/com/genymobile/gnirehtet/relay/DatagramChannel.java
-[`SelectorAlarm`]: relay-java/src/main/java/com/genymobile/gnirehtet/relay/SelectorAlarm.java

 ### TCP connection